guilhermepo2/blog/_posts/2019-07-03-simple-state-machines.markdown

 ### Defining the States

 I, personally, like to do that using `enums` and I honestly believe this is the best way to go, you can use `enum` for your states and process then with a current state variable and a switch-case structure.
-For this example I'm going to pretend I am programming a 2D platformer with wall jump and that the jump from the wall is different from the regular jump, so this would be my states:
+For this example I'm going to pretend I am programming a 2D platformer with wall jump and that the jump from the wall is different from the regular jump, so these would be my states:

 ```
 public enum EPlayerState {